Login Methods

 By default, we add extra security for your users by disallowing them from using common passwords.
 We also protect you from brute force attacks by limiting the number of failed login attempts.

 Our default password policy is that we require >= 8 characters and a password that hasn't been in a previous breach.
-This (and 2FA available to everyone) matches the NIST recommendation for passwords.
+This (and two-factor authentication (2FA) available to everyone) matches the NIST recommendation for passwords.

 If a user forgets their password, no problem.
 We handle the password reset flow with hosted pages and transactional emails - both of which are customizable.